antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ```

 **Remark::** The set `%dictionaryWords` is most likely a subset of the generally "known English words."
-(And in this document we a fine with that.)
+(And in this document we are fine with that.)

 Here we: